4dn-dcic/fish_omics_format/docs/source/bio.rst

 ------------
 Each row corresponds to data associated with an individual Spot.
 The first column is always **Spot_ID**.
+If a bio table is submitted it has to contain at least 1 optional column.
 The order of the other columns is at user's discretion.
 The order of the rows is at user's discretion.